FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/04-Resource-Groups/README.md

 > - A Resource Group belongs to one Azure Subscription.
 > - Resources inside a Resource Group can be managed together.
 > - RBAC, Azure Policy, Resource Locks, and Tags can be applied at the Resource Group scope.
-> - Moving resources between Resource Groups or subscriptions has important governance and dependency implications.
+> - Moving resources between Resource Groups or subscriptions has governance and dependency implications.

 ---